The Story Behind the Story:

 Chinese people enjoy the texture and colour of jade, Hsu said, but can like it for any reason, like the feeling you get when you touch it.
 “We worship how nature can make it look that way,” she said.

 Hsu said that jade is also a reflection of the Chinese people.

 “Chinese are very conservative and the jade is the same – it matches our personality,” she said.
 “It’s not sparkling or transparent, so you cannot see through it easily.
 That’s also like a lot of Chinese people – they are conservative, too, and you cannot see through them right away.
 We prefer to be like that based on our culture and tradition.”

 “When you look at the nephrite, you want yourself to be like that,” she said.

-The team not only got an insider’s look at the creators of Chinese jewelry, but also a clear understanding of the Chinese consumer.
+The team not only got an insider’s look at the creators of Chinese jewellery, but also gained a clearer understanding of the Chinese consumer.

 That’s because they have had the opportunity to travel the world to see all of the different types of gemstones and materials others are wearing, Hsu said.
 “So people brought them back and more people got to know these materials.”

-“Just in the past 5-10 years, people started to realize how beautiful colored stones are,” she said.
+“Just in the past 5-10 years, people have started to realise how beautiful coloured stones are,” she said.
 “Once they saw that, the market started to explode.”

 Lucas sees tremendous opportunity for these sales to keep growing as the number of people born in China in the 1980s is three times the size of the Baby Boomer market in the US.